vasu-rbt/RBT-Xperience-Core-Components-YouTube-Video/README.md

 # Compatibility

-This widget has been tested on Kentico 12 MVC base version (12.0.0) and can be used on any Kentico 12 MVC instance.
+This widget has been tested on Kentico Xperience 13 Core version (13.0.73) and can be used on any Kentico Xperience 13 Core instance.